kevinpryan/caf-subtype-analysis/README.md

-It is likely that sorting the cells using FACS alters the transcriptional properties of the cells compared to if they are separated using spreading approaches, as is seen in study `EGAD00001006144` and described in.
+It is likely that sorting the cells using FACS alters the transcriptional properties of the cells compared to if they are separated using spreading approaches, as is seen in study `EGAD00001006144` and described in (Kieffer et al. 2020).
 This is something that we will have to keep in mind.

 The data was processed using nf-core/rnaseq version `3.8.1` using the default parameters.
 STAR/Salmon were used for alignment/quantification.